Chui-shen/SearchButton/README.md

 # SearchButton

-An HTML tag definition of my search tag.
+A definition of my search tag.

 ## Why?
 Because most of us do not want to bother with someone asking stupid questions, we would like to throw him